phac-nml/irida-uploader/docs/errors.md

 An invalid parser name was given, Double check your config file has a valid parser in the parser field

     AssertionError: Bad parser creation, invalid parser_type given: miseqa

+## Unrecoverable Errors
+In the case that an unrecoverable error occurs and uploader crashes, the error will be logged to `crash.log` in your default logging directory.